Behaviour change - positive psychology/ABA programs developed to support complex behaviour change.

 Screens for OCD, ODD, ADHD/ADD and General Anxiety are used for children.

-Autism diagnosis via ADOS2 and ADI-R.
+Autism diagnosis is via observation ADOS-2 and ADI-R.

 Please call us to discuss the various costs as they will need to be developed to suit your needs.